wbf22/BearUtils/README.md

 - RestClient
     - A rest client with standard method GET, POST, PUT, PATCH, DELETE, OPTIONS
 - Server
     - A server you can extend to expose a rest endpoint.
 Handles recieving requests and mapping to your defined methods.
-Ensures against standard DoS attacks with timeouts and max request sizes.
+Ensures against standard DoS attacks with timeouts, max request sizes, and rate limiting.
 - ScheduledTask
     - A class you can extend to have a scheduled task be run during your apps lifetime.
 Supports a fixed and initial delay.